oasisprotocol/old-docs/src/operators/staking-competition-rules.md

 ### Other Challenges / Ways to Win Rewards

 * **Best team player**: This reward is qualitative and will go to the team that is the most engaged and most supportive of the Oasis community during the competition.
 This could include running a seed node, troubleshooting on slack, and filing issues, among other things.
 * **Community**: Rewards will be granted to the best community content producer.
-This could anything from a weekly blog recapping the competition to active social media engagement to Quest swag designs, and more.
+  This could anything from a weekly blog recapping the competition to active social media engagement to The Quest swag designs, and more.
 Please be creative. **_NOTE: When you submit content or support via social media please use the hashtag #OasisQuest so we can see what you’re up to._**
 * **Participation**: We also want to reward everyone who participates and engages in the network.
-To do this we’ll provide small rewards for the first 30 nodes to join the network (starting when the public testnet launched) and participate through the end of the staking competition without double-signing; and for participation on the network for the entirety of the competition without double-signing.
+To do this we’ll provide small rewards for the first 30 nodes to join the network (starting when the public testnet launched) and participate through the end of the staking competition without double-signing;
+  and for participation on the network for the entirety of the competition without double-signing.
 * **[Grants][grants]**: There are a fair number of tokens put aside for [grants][grants].
 If you have something you’d like to build, integrate, or add to the network that’s